 Let me explain.

 You’ll have to do the same amount of preparation and project admin whether you’re writing one page, or ten.
 So the ‘cost’ of the project admin gets less and less for each page you add.
 Your writing will also get faster as you get into the flow and immerse yourself in a project.
 This is why smaller projects can be surprisingly expensive to do.

 Does that mean you charge less for additional pages?
 Hell, no. But, it’s important to realise that, as you’re putting a copywriting quote together your time will average out and hopefully you will end out ahead.

 At first, your copywriting quotes will result from a lot of guesswork.
 As you gain more experience, they will become more accurate.

-If every single quote is accepted, your quotes are probably too low.
-If none is accepted, you’re probably pricing yourself out of regular work.
+If every single copywriting quote is accepted, your quotes are probably too low.
+If none are accepted, you’re probably pricing yourself out of regular work.

 So now, it’s over to you.

 What’s your process for quoting?
 Do you make up the numbers or take a scientific approach?